Community Conservation Promoter

 • Use a latrine

-• Adapt to a diet with a lack of variety in fresh fruits and vegetables
+• Adapt to a diet with limited availability and variety of fresh fruits and vegetables

 • Fetch water by bucket from a river or community well

-Community Conservation Promoters who serve successfully in Guyana are open-minded, flexible, emotionally mature and resilient.
-They deal well with ambiguity and isolation and are proactive in an unstructured work setting.
+Conservation Promoters who serve successfully in Guyana are open-minded, flexible, emotionally mature and very resilient.
+They deal well with ambiguity and isolation and are proactive in an unstructured setting.
 They are culturally competent and show respect by following cultural norms.

-While Peace Corps Volunteers of diverse sexual orientation and gender identity have served successfully in Guyana, it is important to note that Guyana has restrictive laws that target certain sexual acts.
+While Volunteers of diverse sexual orientation and gender identity have served successfully in Guyana, it is important to note that Guyana has restrictive laws that target certain sexual acts.
 Volunteers will need to be mindful of Guyanese law and cultural norms, and use their best judgment to determine how to approach sexual orientation and gender identity in the country and within their host communities.
-Peace Corps Guyana staff and currently-serving Volunteers will address this topic during Pre-Service Training and identify support mechanisms to help Volunteers who may experience a lack of openness and acceptance during their service.
-Please refer to the Local Laws and Special Circumstances of the U.S. Department of State’s travel page for more information.
+Peace Corps Guyana staff and currently-serving Volunteers will address this topic during training and identify support mechanisms to help Volunteers who may experience a lack of openness and acceptance during their service.

 Learn more about the Volunteer experience in Guyana: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.